PBA Governors' Cup: Tournament format

+Between 2001 and 2002, the teams in the same group will play against each other once and against teams in the other group twice (13-games) or single (11-games).
+After the eliminations, the top six teams will advance to a single round-robin semifinals.
+A playoff incentive will be given to a team that will win five semifinal games should they fail to get the top two finals berths.
+The top two teams (or the No. 1 team and the winner of the playoff between team with at least 5 semifinal wins and the No. 2 team) will face each other in a best-of-seven championship series.

-After the reintroduction of the tournament in 2011, the league adopted a tournament format similar on what was used in 1995.
+After the reintroduction of the tournament in 2011, the league adopted a tournament format similar on what was used in 2002.
 Dubbed as the "classic PBA format", the tournament begins in a single round-robin eliminations.
 The top six teams will advance in a single round-robin semifinals.
 A playoff incentive will be given to a team that will win four of their five semifinal games should they fail to get the top two finals berths.
 The top two teams (or the No. 1 team and the winner of the playoff between team with at least 5 semifinal wins and the No. 2 team) will face each other in a best-of-seven championship series.
+Two-years later in 2013, the league adopted a tournament format similar on what was used in 1998.
+The top two teams will gain automatic semifinals seed while the next four teams will compete in a twice-to-beat quarterfinals.

-The tournament format since the 2013 edition was changed to a quarterfinal-semifinal playoff format.
+The tournament format since the 2015 edition was changed to a quarterfinal-semifinal playoff format.
 The top eight teams after a single round-robin group stage will advance to the quarterfinals.
 The top four teams will have a twice-to-beat incentive against their opponents during this round.
 The winners will advance to a best of five semifinal round and the winners of this round will meet in a best-of-seven championship series.

+In 2024, a new format is formed.
+In this new format each team plays each member of their group twice with the Top 4 teams in the groups advancing to a best-of-five crossover quarterfinals.
+The groups' top seeds play the other group's lowest seeds while the No. 2 take on the other's No. 3 seed in a best-of-five.